What’s the Student Experience Like?

 Diversity, Equity & Inclusion

 TCU is committed to creating a diverse, equitable and inclusive campus that is welcoming to all and to supporting important conversations about social change.
 With health and safety in mind, Inclusiveness and Intercultural Services has moved many of its programs online.
-Participate in a virtual conversation on hidden bias, the First Gen Day of Celebration or a book club relating to faith and social justice.
+Participate in a virtual conversation on hidden bias or a book club relating to faith and social justice.

 Events & Meetings